 Focussing is possible in six axes (x, y, z - linear and rotational) - see the plot below for the definition of the coordinate system.

-Due to the homology of the telescope, the focal point is shifted when the telescope is being tilted, and the
+Due to the homology of the telescope, the focal point is shifted when the telescope is being tilted, and the focus has to be adjusted accordingly.

 From: https://eff100mwiki.mpifr-bonn.mpg.de/ - Effelsberg 100m Teleskop